 - Variations - Passport rules - Jump scoring

 - Other Bagchen web pages

-This Tibetan domino game for four players is played with a double set of Chinese dominoes: 64 tiles.
+Bagchen, sometimes written as Pagchen, is a Tibetan domino game for four players using a double set of Chinese dominoes: 64 tiles.
 Travellers to Tibet report that it is still a popular game in rural areas, played mainly by older people.
 This page is based mainly on information from the Austrian Shang Shung Institute, which formerly published a set of rules on their web site and sold the tiles for the game.

 Bagchen is an expanded version of the Chinese game Tien Gow (Sky Nine): it uses the same division of the tiles into two suits and similar ranking within the suits.
 As in Tien Gow the main objective is to win the last trick, and it is possible to lead combinations of dominoes, in which case a multiple trick is played.

 When written out, the rules of this game look rather complicated, and new players may be discouraged at first by the need to memorise the seemingly arbitrary ranking of the tiles.
 Those of us who have tried it can reassure you that the effort is worthwhile.
 It is not as difficult to learn as you might expect, and once you master the rules, the game goes quite quickly and is very enjoyable to play.

 Bagchen is for four players, with no partnerships.
 Play is clockwise.

 A set of 64 dominoes is needed.
 This consists of:

 - four each of the tiles [6-6], [1-1], [4-4], [3-1], [5-5], [3-3], [2-2], [6-5], [6-4], [6-1], [5-1];